smart-on-fhir/cumulus-library/docs/creating-studies.md

 ```

 A submanifest looks a lot like a manifest, but just contains a list of actions.
+You can use a submanifest either to organize queries by topic, or as a way to
+reuse queries in multiple stages.

 Here's an example submanifest (note that this is optional and you don't have to use it):

 ```toml